 What I missed?

 I like to run shoes that hold removable insoles.
 Unfortunately, the insoles here are sticky in the shoes, so they don’t come out.
 Accurate in shoe size, but they are somewhat narrow.
 So replacing the insoles with oneself can solve such problems.
-In the last, after a few runs, I got the shoes inside, so no big deal.
-Nevertheless, I assume that this could go wrong for someone who has wide feet—my suggestion: even the shoes are true to size, they probably go half a size up.
+At last, after a few runs, I got the shoes inside, so no big deal.
+Nevertheless, I assume that this could go wrong for someone who has wide feet—my suggestion: even if the shoes are true to size, they probably go half a size up.
 The band and the structure are made a little narrower.

 I liked the Nike In-Season TR9 quite a bit.
-Despite the less practical banding on the bow and the narrow profile I struggled with at first, I found my way with these shoes.
+Despite the less practical banding on the bow and the narrow profile, I struggled with at first, I found my way with these shoes.
 If I want to use them more than testing for this article, I happily wear them for both gyms, like walking outside.
 If you give them a gift to a girl, they are reasonable, and the price matches the quality.
 Many buyers were pleasantly surprised by the combination of comfort and style on the In-Season TR9.
 This female trainer from Nike feels light on the feet and yet provides enough support for rigorous practice.
 Adding good straps also contributes to a sure-fire experience.

 I am an accomplished footwear blogger with a keen eye for style and a passion for shoes.
 My deep-rooted love affair with footwear began at a young age when I would spend hours perusing shoe stores, admiring the intricate designs and imagining the stories they could tell.